 While alcohol can make your panic attacks worse, alcohol itself doesn't cause panic attacks on its own.
-In other words, even if you stop drinking alcohol, you are still going to have panic attacks - you simply won't have alcohol triggering them.
+In other words, even if you stop drinking alcohol, you are likely still going to have panic attacks - you simply won't have alcohol triggering them.
 This means that cutting out alcohol can help - but often further action is required in order to take full control of your condition.

 Causes of Panic Attacks From Alcohol

 Alcohol doesn't directly cause panic attacks, in the sense that those with panic disorder suffer from panic attacks with or without alcohol.
-But alcohol can cause panic attack triggers.
-There are several reasons for this, which will be discussed below, but the key thing to remember is that those with panic attacks suffer from an issue known as hypersensitivity.
+But alcohol can trigger and worsen panic attacks.
+There are several reasons for this, which will be discussed below; but the key thing to remember is that those with panic attacks suffer from an issue known as hypersensitivity.

-Hypersensitivity is when a person is so sensitive to changes in their body, that they can't help but notice them.
-Every day you go through very minor aches, pains, heart rhythm changes, and so on.
+Hypersensitivity is when a person is so sensitive to changes in their body that they can't help but notice and be affected by them.
+Every day most of us experience minor aches, pains, heart rhythm changes, and so on.
 Most people barely notice them, or pass them off as if they're not important.
-Those with panic attacks always notice them, and when they do they cause a flood of anxiety that can lead to a panic attack.
+Those with panic attacks are far more likely to notice them, and this may result in a flood of anxiety that can lead to a panic attack.

-Some of the ways that alcohol can contribute to panic attacks includes:
+Some of the ways that alcohol can contribute to panic attacks include:

-- Flu Like Symptoms – During hangovers, alcohol can cause flu like symptoms, including aches and pains all over the body.
-Interestingly, hangovers don't trigger panic attacks as often as you'd think because your mind can "explain" the symptoms away, but it can still have an effect, especially if the symptoms feel like they're getting worse for any reason.
+- Flu Like Symptoms During hangovers, alcohol can cause flu like symptoms, including aches and pains all over the body.
+Interestingly, hangovers don't trigger panic attacks as often as you'd think because your mind can "explain" the symptoms away, but it can still have an effect, especially if the symptoms feel like they're getting worse.

-- Poor Body Functioning – Alcohol also simply causes parts of the body, especially hormones, to function poorly.
+- Poor Body Functioning Alcohol also simply causes parts of the body, especially hormones, to function poorly.
 When the body experiences physical stress it also tends to experience mental stress, and that mental stress can translate into an increase in anxiety attacks.
 Alcohol also affects serotonin pathways/levels.
 Serotonin is a neurotransmitter (or brain chemical) that affects mood.
 Poor serotonin balance is commonly associated with anxiety.1

-- Stressful Mistakes – Finally, when you drink, you often do things which you might regret afterwards.
+- Stressful Mistakes Finally, when you drink, you often do things which you might regret afterwards.
 For example, spilling drinks on yourself, acting inappropriately around someone else, or “drunk dialing.”
 To someone without panic attacks, these mistakes may be stressful but not otherwise impact their lives.
 For those with panic attacks, that stress only adds to the stress you already suffer from as a result of your attacks, and may make it more likely to suffer from a panic attack later.

-Although alcohol doesn't trigger a panic attack directly with any guarantee, it does affect parts of the mind and body that ultimately may contribute to the development of a panic attack, and it does so with more frequency than other types of healthier beverages.
+Although alcohol doesn't cause a panic attack directly, it does affect parts of the mind and body that ultimately may contribute to the development of a panic attack, and it does so with more frequency than other types of healthier beverages.

 But when you use a drug often enough, your brain starts to turn towards the drug to cope and you can actually lose even more of your ability to stop panic attacks without the assistance of a substance.
 Eventually, when you don't drink alcohol, you may also suffer from panic attacks even more often than you did before drinking, especially if you drink every day or to numb your anxiety.
 This is an additional problem caused by alcohol consumption.
 In other words, drinking alcohol may give you a temporary sense of relief, but in the long term it’s likely to worsen your anxiety and weaken your coping capacities.

 Do You Need to Stop Drinking?

 Alcohol is a drug like any other, and anything that affects your body like alcohol does has the potential to contribute a great deal to your panic attacks and anxiety more generally.
 For this reason, those that have panic attacks should strongly consider avoiding alcohol wherever possible.